Dwayne's our 13th man on the moon!

-Dwayne has daily seizures and takes 16 pills a day which reduce, but cannot control, his epilepsy.
+Dwayne has regular seizures and takes 16 pills a day which reduce, but cannot control, his epilepsy.

 Together, our #WishForce spent a year building up Dwayne for his wish, with a special moon lamp he keeps bedside, letters from ‘Andy the astronaut’, and his very own spacesuit from NASA.

 The countdown began, and even Dwayne's neurologist was helping to mark off the days on his moon calendar!

 The impact of having a wish was immediate

 “When Dwayne was last in hospital having seizures, my little man was so very cute – they were trying to put in a drip and between the seizures and through all the hurt, he was telling the nurses about going to the moon,” mum shared.

 “Dwayne’s wish really distracts him from what he’s going through.
 He can’t stop telling people about it.” - Dwayne's mum

 For his mission to the moon, Dwayne was greeted at Adelaide airport by cheering fans, giant billboards from oOh! media, and a Stormtrooper escort to his specially chartered Qantas ‘rocket’ flight.